The Big Guns

 What does the New York Philharmonic Orchestra have in common with Skywalker Ranch, the Canadian Broadcasting Corporation, Pete Townsend, Joe Satriani just to name a few?
 When it came to no-compromise state-of-the-art preamplifiers they turned to Millennia Media.
 Millennia has a convincing client list that includes hundreds of orchestras, opera companies, recording studios, film scoring stages, studios and well-known performing musicians, and if you have used their products this would come as no surprise.

 What initally piqued my interest was a review from Bass Player Magazine's Terry Buddingh who described the Origin STT-1 as “Unbelievably transparent in solid-state mode, most invisible-sounding preamp I've heard.
 Imagine a psychic connection between your bass and your power amp”.
-Of course i
+Of course it is certainly worth mentioning that the tube stages are similarly amazing.

 The Origin is an extremely attractive proposition, and the sleek, sexy front panel with Selco VU meter and myriad glowing lights merely hint at the powerful capabilities beneath the exterior.
 In terms of structure, “Twin Topology” refers to the ability to choose between either pure class-A triode tubes or pure class-A discrete J-FETs.
 The Origin is organized into a “processing chain” that offers tube, solid-state and audio transformer (or transformerless) options to be selected for most of the various preamp stages.
 The entire path from input through to output is entirely class-A and only the highest-quality components have been used throughout to ensure the integrity of the audio path.